Two Day Defeasance Closing Process

 - Servicer’s counsel instructs the title company to disburse funds, pursuant to the Closing Instruction Letter, to securities intermediary in order to settle the securities purchase.

-- **NOTE: THIS WIRE MUST BE RECEIVED BY SECURITIES INTERMEDIARY BY 2:00pm ET otherwise, the defeasance will fail to close.
+- **NOTE: THIS WIRE MUST BE RECEIVED BY THE SECURITIES INTERMEDIARY BY 2:00pm ET otherwise, the defeasance will fail to close.

 - Title company provides Fed reference number to securities intermediary to track wire.